 Corporate Art Collections – Stories of Pictures Told by Companies in Osaka

-An art exhibition “Corporate Art Collections – Stories of Pictures Told by Companies in Osaka” was held by the Corporate Art Collection Executive Committee of Kansai Association of Corporate Executives from October 4th to 18th 2018, exhibiting works of art collected and owned by member companies of Kansai Association of Corporate Executives.
+An art exhibition “Corporate Art Collections – Stories of Pictures Told by Companies in Osaka” was held by the Corporate Art Collection Executive Committee of Kansai Association of Corporate Executives from October 4th to 18th 2018, exhibiting works of art collected and owned by our member companies.
 The exhibition attracted a total of 4,636 visitors, who enjoyed splendid paintings which are rarely shown to the public.

 Envisioning as a social experiment to be inherited by the Nakanoshima Museum of Art, the exhibition set late opening hours till 8 to enable business persons to enjoy art after work.